 No prior knowledge required.
-Bring your eco-passion and experimental spirit and we’ll gear you up for biofuel innovation.
+Bring your eco-passion and experimental spirit and we’ll gear you up for biofuel innovation!

 Absolutely.
 While an interest in science is helpful, no prior laboratory experience or advanced biology knowledge is required.
 Our instructors guide students step-by-step through each technique, explaining the scientific concepts in an accessible and engaging way.